DykemaBill/pythonoracle/README.md

 # pythonoracle

-Python example writing to and reading from Oracle, along with Excel and CSV examples
+Python examples writing to and reading from Oracle, Excel and CSVs.

 # Description

-Simple command line application to show how to write to and read from an Oracle table.
+- Simple Python applications to show how to write to and read from Oracle.
+- Jupyter Notebooks to read/write from Excel/CSV/Oracle.

 # Components
 - ## [pythonoracle](https://github.com/DykemaBill/pythonoracle/blob/main/pythonoracle.py) :hammer_and_wrench: